mrwadams/genai-regulation-extractor/context/plan.md

     * Include an `st.button()` to start the extraction.
 * **Task 2.6: Set Up Placeholders:**
     * Add placeholders (`st.empty()`) for status, preview, and download button.
+* **Task 2.7: Add Test Page Range Feature:**
+    * Implement a UI input allowing the user to specify a set of pages (e.g., 1-3,5,7-8) to process for testing purposes, so that only those pages are loaded and sent to the LLM.
+This enables rapid validation and debugging before running on the full document.

 ### Phase 3: PDF Parsing Module